Modeling non-stationarities in high-frequency financial time series: Data set

 \subsection{General description}

 The data set includes high-frequency trades registered at Italian Stock Exchange (BIt or Borsa Italiana), from the 03$^{\mathrm{rd}}$ of February 2011 to the 09$^{\mathrm{th}}$ of March 2011.
 The data of February 14$^{\mathrm{th}}$ 2011 are not used because, on that day, there were technical problems at BIt.
 Moreover, we have removed the data of the 21$^{\mathrm{st}}$ of February, as well.
-In fact, in that day, there was a crash in the Italian market related to the events in Lybia.
+In fact, on that day, there was a crash in the Italian market related to the events in Lybia (on the 15$^{\mathrm{th}}$ of February, a rebellion against the Lybian government begun).
 We consider the 40 shares in the FTSE MIB index at the time, namely: A2A, STS, ATL, AGL, AZM, BP, BMP, PMI, BUL, BZU, CPR, DIA, ENE, EGP, ENI, EXO, F, FI, FNC, FSA, G, IPG, ISP, LTO, LUX, MS, MB, MED, PLT, PC, PRY, SPM, SRG, STM, TIT, TEN, TRN, TOD, UBI, UCG.
 Further information on the database and the full meaning of the symbols is available from {\tt www.borsaitaliana.it}.
-However, Table \ref{Tab:40AzioniSymbol} shows the meaning of the acronyms as well as the number of observations for each share.
+Table \ref{Tab:40AzioniSymbol} shows the meaning of the ticker symbols as well as the number of observations for each share.
 The forty stocks composing the FTSE MIB vary in their average market capitalization and exhibit different levels of trading activity with different numbers of trades over this period as summarized in the last column in Table \ref{Tab:40AzioniSymbol} where the total number of observations in the chosen month is given.
-Choosing one month of high-frequency data was a trade-off between the necessity of managing enough data for significant statistical analysis and, on the other hand, the goal of minimizing the effect of external economic fluctuations leading to non-stationarities of the kind discussed by \cite{Livan12}.
+Choosing one month of high-frequency data was a trade-off between the necessity of using enough data for significant statistical analysis and, on the other hand, the goal of minimizing the effect of external economic fluctuations leading to non-stationarities of the kind discussed in \cite{Livan12}.
 For every stock, the data set consists of prices $p(t_i)$, volumes $v(t_i)$ and times of execution $t_i$, where $i$ is the trade index, varying from $1$ to the total number of daily trades $N$.
 These data were filtered in order to remove misprints in prices and times of execution.
-In particular, concerning prices, when there are multiple prices for the same time of execution, we consider only one transaction at that time and a price equal to the average of the multiple prices, and concerning the waiting times, $\tau$, between two executions, we remove observations larger than $200$ $\mathrm{s}$.
+In particular, concerning prices, when there are multiple prices for the same time of execution, we consider only one transaction at that time and a price equal to the average of the multiple prices, and concerning the waiting times, $\tau$, between two executions, we remove observations larger than $200$ $\mathrm{s}$: This means more than $3$ minutes without recorded trading.